 “We’re expanding our customer base into a lot of different areas, a lot new different customers we add.
 Many new products highlighted a few of our machine learning products.
 So we feel really good about the acceleration in growth,” Olsavsky said during the company’s earnings call late on Thursday.

-Because of AWS performance, Amazon’s Q3 revenue of $110.8 billion represented a two-year compounded annual growth rate of 25 percent versus a pre-pandemic growth rate in the low-20 percent range, the company said.
+Because of AWS’s performance, Amazon’s Q3 revenue of $110.8 billion represented a two-year compounded annual growth rate of 25 percent versus a pre-pandemic growth rate in the low-20 percent range.

 For the first time, sales from Amazon services have surpassed its retail sales.